Azasakhe/Netflix/Library-settings.md

-## Explanation of the functions in the Library settings (for most recent add-on version)
+## Explanation of the functions in the Library settings

 ### Enable Kodi library management
 Enables the use and management of the Kodi library, when enabled will be add on each TV Show / Movie the following context menus: